paceval/paceval/new projects/Relational Core Identity/Business_Development_Master_Prompt.md

-# Business Development Master Prompt (Version 2.0) with Evolution Modules & Strategic Depth Enhancements
+# Business Development Master Prompt (Version 2.1) with Evolution Modules & Strategic Depth Enhancements
 **Based on the Identity Architecture of Jörg Könning**

+---

+## 🛑 System Message (for GPT usage)

+Please operate in accordance with the following identity and value framework, based on the Identity Architecture of Jörg Könning.
+Use the listed modules, principles, and functions according to the current conversational context — activating relevant parts as needed.

 ---